Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

 In Table \ref{tb:gen_1}, we can observe that with the increase of $n$, the hardness of solving the instances grows rapidly for all heuristics, which shows the exponential complexity of CSP.
-For all experiments in this table, our policy trained on $\mathbb{D}_1(15)$ still significantly outperforms \textsf{Min/Dom} and \textsf{Impact}, the two embedded heuristics of OR-Tools, with even larger reduction compared with those in Table \ref{tb:d1(15)}.
-Comparing to \textsf{Dom/Ddeg}, for the experiments on $\mathbb{D}_1(20)$, the performances of \textsf{DRL} and \textsf{Dom/Ddeg} are very close, and the paired $t$-test shows that statistically there is no significant difference between them.
-However, on larger distributions $\mathbb{D}_1(30)$ and $\mathbb{D}_1(30)$, \textsf{DRL} performs better than \textsf{Dom/Ddeg}, with larger reductions compared with those in Table \ref{tb:d1(15)}.
-Moreover, the reduction tends to be higher on instances with larger $n$ which are harder to solve.
-Our conjecture for this behavior is that, the performance of the trained policy degrades as the increase of problem size which is common for existing deep learning based approaches (e.g. \cite{vinyals2015pointer,bello2016neural,khalil2017learning,kool2018attention}).
-However, for larger instances, the spaces that our policy can improve over classic heuristics also become larger, which surpass the effect of performance degradation.
+For all experiments in this table, our policy trained on $\mathbb{D}_1(25)$ still significantly outperforms all the baselines, with even larger reduction compared with the corresponding results in Table \ref{tb:test_small}.
+Moreover, the reduction tends to be more significant on instances with larger $n$ which are harder to solve.
+Our conjecture for this behavior is that, the performance of the trained policy degrades as the increase of problem size which is common for existing deep learning based approaches, e.g. \citep{khalil2017learning,kool2018attention}.
+However, for larger instances, the spaces that the learned policy can improve over classic heuristics also become larger, which surpass the effect of performance degradation.
 For Table \ref{tb:gen_2} which summarizes the results for 3-ary distributions, we can make almost the same observations as those for Table \ref{tb:gen_1}.
-Moreover, we notice that the reductions over the baseline heuristics in these experiments on 3-ary distributions are more prominent than those on binary distributions, which is consistent with the observation we made when comparing results in Tables \ref{tb:d1(15)} and \ref{tb:d2(10)}.
+Moreover, we notice that the reductions over the baseline heuristics in these experiments on 3-ary distributions are more prominent than those on binary distributions, especially for the most competitive baseline \textsf{Dom/Tdeg}.